slimbootloader/documentation/source/developer-guides/debugging-with-udk.rst

 3. [Target System] option::

     [Target System]
-    FlashRange        = 0xFEF00000:0x1100000     <== This must be added for APL platform for code execution debugging in CAR
+    FlashRange        = 0xFEF00000:0x1100000     <== This must be added for Apollo Lake platform for code execution debugging in CAR

 |